ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 is a composite fingerprint of all the security measurements extended into each PCR since the system was reset.

 Every time a PCR is extended, an entry should be added to the corresponding Event Log.
-Logs contain the security measurement hash plus informative fields offering hints as to what event it was that generated the security measurement.
+Logs contain the security measurement hash plus informative fields offering hints as to which event generated the security measurement.
 The Event Log itself is protected against accidental manipulation, but it is implicitly tamper-evident – any verification process can read the security measurement hash from the log events, compute the composite value and compare that to what ended up in the PCR.
 If there’s no discrepancy, the logs do provide an accurate